 Scraps of waxed cardboard from milk cartons are a simple defence against cabbage moths.
 Cabbage moth larvae kill young sprouts of the Brassica family (broccoli, cabbage, brussel sprouts, kale, cauliflower).

 Cut into 2″ squares and slit one side into the center; make another small slit crossways.
 Slide the square so the seedling stem is in the center.
 This prevents the moth from laying eggs at the base of the sprouts.
 Leave in place – as the plant grows it will push the slit open wider.
 Be sure to apply as soon as the sprout appears.
+See Chaos in the Cole Crops: How to Control Cabbage Maggots.

 There are many varieties to choose from for cherry, table, and paste tomatoes.
 Most plants will need tall stakes, which should be set when the plants are transplanted.
 Some people prefer to use wire cages or other staking methods (read our article How to Trellis Tomatoes for Maximum Yield).